FuelLabs/fuel-specs/specs/protocol/tx_format.md

 - `bytecodeLength * 4 > CONTRACT_MAX_SIZE`
 - `tx.data.witnesses[bytecodeWitnessIndex].dataLength != bytecodeLength * 4`
 - `bytecodeWitnessIndex >= tx.witnessesCount`
-- `staticContractsCount > MAX_STATIC_CONTRACTS`
-- `staticContracts` is not ordered in ascending order
-- Any contract with ID in `staticContracts` is not in the state
 - The keys of `storageSlots` are not in ascending lexicographic order
 - The computed contract ID (see below) is not equal to the `contractID` of the one `OutputType.ContractCreated` output
 - `storageSlotsCount > MAX_STORAGE_SLOTS`